This post contains affiliate links. Please read my disclosure policy to learn more.

 It needs to be stored in an airtight container away from heat and direct sunlight.
 Think pantry, not counter.

-Left unrefrigerated and at room temperature, homemade fudge will last 7 to 14 days (depending on ingredients) if stored in a cool, dry location in an airtight container.
+Left unrefrigerated and at room temperature, homemade fudge will last 7 to 14 days (depending on ingredients) if stored in a cool, dry location in an airtight container (I use these).

 For store-bought fudge, you should always look at the manufacturer’s best by date and storage recommendations first.